lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md

-LightUserDataService::save — Saves the data for the current user to the given relative path.
+LightUserDataService::save — and returns the url of the saved resource.